-MCT oil improves skin hydration and oil balance, and works well as a carrier oil for cannabis infusions.
+MCT oil improves skin hydration and oil balance and works well as a carrier oil for cannabis infusions.
 This unique combination can amplify the therapeutic effects and create a custom regimen tailored to individual needs.

 What Is MCT Oil?

 MCT oil is a type of fat commonly extracted from coconut oil.
 It is known for its unique properties and numerous health benefits.
+MCT oil, or Caprylic/Capric Triglyceride, is also widely used in cosmetics and skin care for its lightweight, non-greasy feel.

 Where Does MCT Oil Come From?

 MCT stands for Medium-Chain Triglycerides.
-The INCI is Caprylic/Capric Triglycerid.
+The INCI is Caprylic/Capric Triglyceride.
 These fats are most commonly sourced from coconut oil, which contains roughly 50% MCTs.
 Palm kernel oil is another source, but coconut oil is more prevalent and is my preferred choice.
 It is often separated from solid coconut oil through simple processes like fractionation.

 Many foods contain long-chain triglycerides, but MCTs have shorter fatty acid chains.
-This difference allows them to be quickly absorbed and utilised by the body giving a quick source of energy.
+This difference allows them to be quickly absorbed and utilised by the body, giving a quick source of energy.

 MCT Oil vs. Coconut Oil